(Exceptions to the rules are at the discretion of BHi management)

 Each participant must register in the office, prior to participating in any league or tournament activity, or their team will automatically forfeit that game, and any subsequent games that they play in.
 All teams must have the minimum number of registered players (11) on their roster; no later than the team’s 5th game.

-Participants must have played in at least 4 league games (12 game season) or in 3 games (8 game season) on their respective team in the specific division in order to participate in the playoffs (Exceptions are at the discretion of BHi management)
+Participants must have played in at least 4 league games (12 game season) or in 3 games (8 game season) on their respective team in the specific division in order to participate in the playoffs except in youth divisions (Exceptions are at the discretion of BHi management)

 BHI shall provide official on line rosters for each and every game.
 Team reps shall ensure that rosters are accurately completed, with each player’s first and last name (no initials) and correct jersey number, prior to the scheduled start time of their game.
 A team failing to ensure that the game roster is correct prior to the scheduled start time of its game shall be assessed a Bench Minor penalty for Delay of Game.
 In the event that the game sheet is incorrect, the team rep (or designate) will convey the proper information to the timekeeper from the penalty box to ensure no further delay will occur, and the game will commence immediately.
 No change or addition will be permitted to the roster or line-up after commencement of the game, except as follows:

 Players can only join a game in progress until the beginning of the third period.
 Drop of the ball.